 Again, you’re challenged over what you would do – accept the generosity of another human being or reject it because they are the enemy?

-Another interesting dilemma is whether you would stay where you were born and bred, even in the face of imminent invasion, or whether you would pack what belongings you could carry and leave for the UK mainland.
+Another interesting dilemma is whether you would stay where you were born and bred, even in the face of imminent invasion.
+Or whether you would pack what belongings you could carry and leave for the UK mainland.

 Back in the summer of 1940, the residents of the island were given 24 hours to decide, having learnt that the British Government had decided that Jersey would not be defended.
 Nearly 23,000 people registered but in the end only 6,600 left.
 It made me think – what would I do?

-The unfinished tunnel
+The unfinished Jersey war tunnel

 Holograms of workers – complete with audio effects – are shown toiling in dark and dangerous conditions with rocks falling all around them.

-If, like me, you come across this section without knowing of its existence, it’s a bit of a shock – suddenly walking into a loud, (too loud), dark room where your eyes need to adjust very quickly to make out the dimly lit figures digging in a tunnel in the distance.
+If, like me, you come across this section without knowing of its existence, it’s a bit of a shock.
+You suddenly walk into a loud, (too loud), dark room where your eyes need to adjust very quickly to make out the dimly lit figures digging in a tunnel in the distance.

 When you first enter the museum, you are handed an identity book for one of the islanders, issued by the Germans.
 In the café, you can find out what happened to that individual.

-So, to say this museum gave me a lot of food for thought is a bit of an understatement.
+To say this museum gave me a lot of food for thought is a bit of an understatement.
 This really is one of the best museums I have visited for a long time and left a lasting impression on me.